-This program is for justice impacted and formerly incarcerated individuals who have overcome personal challenges with mental health, substance abuse, or trauma.
+This program is for justice impacted and formerly incarcerated individuals who have overcome personal challenges with mental health, substance abuse, or both.
 The program is ideal for those with a passion for helping others overcome the challenges and collateral consequences of incarceration, prepare for release, facilitate reentry, and successful community reintegration.

 Students will draw on their own experiences and recovery as they acquire the knowledge, resources, and tools necessary to help others overcome their challenges.
 Upon completion of the program, students earn a Peer Specialist Certificate and are prepared to fill peer support roles in community-settings, government agencies, community health clinics, recovery centers, and housing and homeless service providers.
 Students may also be eligible for tuition scholarship and additional supports including career counseling, job placement assistance and post-program support.